Am0031/javascript-algorithms/src/sumArray/README.md

 # Sum Array

-In this activity we will be writing code to create a function that adds up all the numbers in a given array and returns the total.
+In this activity, the challenge is to create a function that adds up all the numbers in a given array and returns the total.

 ## Details